Serb Muslims: World War II

-During World War II in Yugoslavia, few Muslims joined the Chetniks.
-These espoused a Serb ethnic identity.
+During World War II in Yugoslavia, a few Muslims joined the Chetniks.
+They espoused a Serb ethnic identity.
 The most notable of these was Ismet Popovac, who commanded the Muslim National Military Organization (Muslimanska narodna vojna organizacija, MNVO).
 The resolution of MNVO states that "Muslims are an integral part of Serbdom".
 World War I veteran Fehim Musakadić also joined the Chetniks.

 SFR Yugoslavia

-In the 1948 census, Muslims in Yugoslavia were allowed to declare as Muslims (ethnic group), the overwhelming majority choosing the option undetermined.
+Before the 1971 census, those of Slavic Muslim background in Yugoslavia could only legally declare themselves as Serb Muslims, Croat Muslims, or ethnically-undecided Muslims.
+The overwhelming majority chose the option "undetermined".
+After 1971, Slavs of Muslim ancestry were recognized as an ethnic group in their own right.

-Some prominent Muslims in Yugoslavia openly declared as Serbs, such as writer Meša Selimović.
+Some prominent Muslims in Yugoslavia openly declared as Serbs, such as the writer Meša Selimović.

-Yugoslav Wars
+Breakup of Yugoslavia

-During early talks of the partition of Bosnia and Herzegovina, Ejup Ganić remarked that the Bosniaks "are Islamized Serbs", and should thus join the Serb side, at a time when the SDA shifted in favour of siding with the Serbs and continuing struggling against the Croats.
-Political analyst Jochen Hippler noted in 1994 that "Muslims are mostly ethnically Serb, a minority Croat, but this did not save them from being slaughtered by their fellow ethnic groups for being different."
+During early talks of the partition of Bosnia and Herzegovina, Ejup Ganić remarked that the Bosniaks "are Islamized Serbs", and should thus join the Serb side, he said it at a time when the SDA shifted in favour of siding with the Serbs and continuing the struggle against the Croats.

-Serb nationalists usually insisted that Bosnian Muslims were Serbs that had abandoned their faith.
-Serbian historiography emphasizes an Orthodox Serbian origin for the Bosniaks who are interpreted as relinquishing ties to that ethno-religious heritage after converting to Islam and later denying it by refusing to accept a Serbian identity.
-According to war and post-war Bosniak historiography, Bosnian Muslims within the bulk of Serbian nationalist historiography are presented as the descendants of the mentally ill, lazy, slaves, greedy landlords, prisoners, thieves, outcasts or as Serbs who confused and defeated chose to follow their enemies religion.
-On the one hand, Bosnian Muslims emphasize that they have no ties with Serbs or Croats, while on the other hand, Serbs emphasize the common origin and role that the occupiers played in the quarrel between the Balkan peoples.
+Serb nationalists usually insisted that Bosniaks were Serbs that had abandoned their faith.
+Serbian historiography emphasizes the Orthodox Serbian origin of the Bosniaks who are interpreted as relinquishing ties to the ethno-religious heritage after converting to Islam and later denying it by refusing to accept a Serbian identity.

-Censuses

-Serbian censuses
+Demographics

-In the 2014 census in Serbia, of those who declared as ethnic Serbs, 0.04% (2,816) declared Islam as their religion.
+According to data from the 2022 Serbian census, of those who declared as ethnic Serbs, 0.08% (4,238) declared Islam as their religion.